 Edition I: Museum of Fine Arts, Boston, MA, USA; (1951) 51.2486 [not illustrated online].

 , is a native shrub which typically blooms in the autumn in Japan.

 It is one of the traditional floral symbols of that season.

 Great Tit, Parus major, is 四十雀, しじゅうから, シジュウカラ, shijuu-kara (or しじゅうがら, シジュウガラ, shijuu-gara), lit.
 '40 tit'.

-Great Tit is one of several species which appear twice in this series (see links to design 55 below).
+Great Tit is one of several species which appear twice in this series (see design 55 below).

 With the meaning 'tit', 雀 (which has other meanings and readings) is read, から, カラ, kara (or がら, ガラ, gara).

 In the title-caption for 31 Rakusan described the birds only as 飛, to(bi), roughly meaning 'flying' which he used together with the general name for 'tit'.